 The group assignment report must be typed (double space) maximum 10-15 pages.
 It can be completed in groups of 3 to 5 students.
+The Group leader will email the list of group members to the instructor by the end of the third week of the term.
 All group members will be assigned identical grades for group work.
 A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue.
 Make sure all contributing group members' names are on the assignment.
 Each group member is expected to contribute to the assignment.